 For further information on ineligible expenditures, please see Appendix B.

-First Nations and TPAs shall retain service and financial records for a period of six years.
+First Nations and TPAs shall retain service and financial records for a period of seven years.

-&lt;sup>6 Honoraria for elders, knowledge keepers, etc. are eligible expenses under child care and child and family programs.
+6 Honoraria for elders, knowledge keepers, etc. are eligible expenses under child care and child and family programs.